 The Code of Ethics can be a valuable way of positively differentiating SPATA members from other companies in our industry.
-This helps to give consumer confidence, that you are dealing with reputable companies who also abide by the SPATA standards.
+This helps to give consumer confidence, that you are dealing with reputable companies who also work to SPATA standards.

 The SPATA members, Code of Ethics are set out below.